Default Bayesian Model Selection of Constrained Multivariate Normal Linear Models: Empirical applications

 In this context expectations were formulated on the effects \textit{within} each dimension (letter knowledge and number knowledge), and on the effects \textit{between} the two dimensions.
 Within the knowledge dimensions, two competing expectations were formulated.
 First, it was expected that letter knowledge after watching Sesame Street can better be predicted by letter knowledge before watching Sesame Street than by number knowledge before watching Sesame Street.
 A similar expectation can be formulated for the number knowledge dimension.
 Furthermore it was expected that all effects were positive, i.e., $\beta_{11} > \beta_{21} > 0~ \&~ \beta_{22} > \beta_{12} > 0$.
 Second, it was expected that there was no effect of number knowledge before watching Sesame Street on letter knowledge after watching Sesame Street, and no effect of letter knowledge before watching Sesame Street on number knowledge after watching Sesame Street.
 The other effects were assumed positive, i.e., $\beta_{11} > \beta_{21} = 0~ \&~ \beta_{22} > \beta_{12} = 0$.
 Between the knowledge dimensions, it was expected that the effect of number knowledge of the pre-measurement on the post-measurement was equal, smaller, or larger than the effect of letter knowledge of the pre-measurement on the post-measurement, i.e., $\beta_{11}=\beta_{22}$ or $\beta_{11}<\beta_{22}$ or $\beta_{11}>\beta_{22}$.

 Combining these different expectations we can formulate 7 competing constrained models:

 The MLEs with standard errors and correlations, and the Bayes factors and posterior model probabilities (assuming equal prior model probabilities) together with the measures of relative fit and complexity (if available) are presented in Table \ref{sesam1} and \ref{sesam2}, respectively.
-The Bayes factors and posterior model probabilities show that the data provides most evidence for the order-constrained model $M_3$ with a posterior probability of .855, while constrained models $M_1$, $M_2$, and the complement model $M_7$ also receive some mild evidence with posterior probabilities of .110, .023, and .012, respectively.
-Interestingly the estimates are not in agreement with one of the five order constraints under model $M_3$, namely $\beta_{22}>\beta_{12}$.
-This seemingly conflicting result can be explained from the fact that the posterior probability that the constraints of $M_3$ hold under $M_u$, i.e., $f^O_3\approx.193$, is 59.5 times larger than the default prior probability that the constraints hold, i.e., $c^O_3\approx .003$, as the Bayes factor quantifies the \textit{change} in support prior to posterior \citep{Lavine:1999} while balancing between model complexity and model fit \citep{Berger:1999,Mulder:2010}.
+The Bayes factors and posterior model probabilities show that the data provides most evidence for the order-constrained model $M_3$ with a posterior probability of .849, while the constrained model $M_1$ and the complement model $M_7$ also receive some mild evidence with posterior probabilities of .111 and .038, respectively.
+The other models can essentially be ruled out given the very low posterior model probabilities when assuming that all models were equally likely before observing the data (as we assumed in the computation).
+Interestingly the unconstrained estimates of $(\beta_{22},\beta_{11})$, namely $(.647,.242)$, are not in agreement with the constraint $\beta_{22}>\beta_{11}$ under model $M_3$.
+The reason that there is still most evidence for $M_3$ is because the posterior probability that the constraints of $M_3$ hold under $M_u$, i.e., $f^O_3\approx.082$, is about 20.8 times larger than the default prior probability that the constraints hold, i.e., $c^O_3\approx .004$.
+As the Bayes factor quantifies the change in support prior to posterior \citep{Lavine:1999}, these prior and posterior probabilities suggest there is evidence for $M_3$ after observing the data.
+Further note that the Bayes factor functions as an Occam's razor by balancing between model complexity and model fit \citep{Berger:1999,Mulder:2010}.
+As the posterior probability of .082 can be seen as a measure of relative fit for $M_3$ and the prior probability of .004 as a measure of relative complexity for $M_3$ relative to $H_u$, this implies that $M_3$ has the best ratio of fit and complexity out of all models under evaluation, resulting in most evidence for $M_3$.